ashwanikhemani/OctaPi--MonteCarloTradingSimulator/README.md

-_Description of the file structure of the repository_
+*Description of the file structure of the repository*
 ---------------------------------------------------
 ___

 * [output](output) : testing results of our application
 * [runningSpark](runningSpark) : files required to setup the spark cluster
-* [src/main/java/com/hortonworks/example/Main.java](src/main/java/com/hortonworks/example/Main.java) : code for the monte carlo simulator application
+* [Main.java](src/main/java/com/hortonworks/example/Main.java) : code for the monte carlo simulator application
 * [stockData](stockData) :  input data for the simulator collected from the finanice API
 * [target](target) :  build folder for the application
 * [README.md](README.md) : readme file for the submission